 The device has two individually selectable reference input buffers to lower the reference input current.
 Use the REFP\BUF and REFN\BUF bits in the reference control register (05h) to enable or disable the positive and negative reference buffers respectively.
-Note that these bits are active low.
+These bits are active low.
 Writing a 1 to REFP\BUF or REFN\BUF disables the reference buffers.

 The reference buffers are recommended to be disabled when the internal reference is selected for measurements.
-When the external reference input is at the supply voltage (REFPx at AVDD or REFNx at AVSS), the reference buffer is recommended to be disabled.
+The positive reference buffer is recommended to be disabled when REFPx is at AVDD and the negative reference buffer is recommended to be disabled when REFNx is at AVSS.